tlmnrnhrdt/cad2data/README.md

 ### 2. Download Converters

+Either use the converters that are in the repository or download the always fresh ones directly from the site

 | Format                | Converter         | Download |
 |-----------------------|-------------------|----------|
 | Revit (.rvt)          | `RvtExporter.exe` | [Download](https://cadbimconverter.com/convertors/) |